BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

 - **Lower Media File Volume**
     - This is basically a shortcut to Volume in [Users-menu](@ref usersmenu).
 - **Store User(s) for Move**
-    - Store the selected users so they can be moved to another channel.
+    - Store the selected users (like clipboard) so they can be moved to another channel.
 - **Move User(s)**
     - Move the selected users, i.e. those from *Store User(s) for Move*, to the selected channel.
-- **Allow Voice Transmission**
-    - When a [channel is configured](@ref createchandlg) in Classroom mode this menu item can be checked to allow the user to talk in the channel.
-This menu item is included due to its keyboard shortcut.
-- **Allow Video Transmission**
-    - When a [channel is configured](@ref createchandlg) in Classroom mode this menu item can be checked to allow the user to send video to the channel.
-This menu item is included due to its keyboard shortcut.
-- **Allow Desktop Transmission**
-    - When a [channel is configured](@ref createchandlg) in Classroom mode this menu item can be checked to allow the user to share desktop windows to the channel.
-This menu item is included due to its keyboard shortcut.
-- **Allow Media File Transmission**
-    - When a [channel is configured](@ref createchandlg) in Classroom mode this menu item can be checked to allow the user to [stream a media file](@ref streammediadlg) to the channel.
-This menu item is included due to its keyboard shortcut.

 # Channels-Menu {#channelsmenu}